XinyueZ/chat-your-doc/README.md

 [LangChain: Multi-User Conversation Support(Follow-up)](https://teetracker.medium.com/langchain-multi-user-conversation-follow-up-9cc277eb445f)

-> A follow-up read: Use Cohere’s documents and a special field in additional_kwargsfeature to enhance the organization of information in multi-user discussions.
+> A follow-up read: Use Cohere’s documents and a special field in additional_kwargsfeature to enhance the organization of information in multi-user conversation.

 ## Simple